 Tips on completing the Disability Living Allowance form

-On this page is a brief explanation of some of the more difficult parts of the DLA1A Child form with comments about the kind of information to include.
+On this page we offer some general top tips on completing the DLA1A Child form, along with brief explanations of some of the more difficult parts of the form and the kind of information to include.

 Questions 1-18: General information about your child